darkeclipz/graphs/README.md

 The `KosarajuSharirSCC` object will find the strongly connected components with a digraph.
 The constructor requires a `Digraph` object.

-The algorithm helps to answer questions such as: _Are two given vertices strong connected?_ and _How many strong components does the digraph have?_.

 The `KosarajuSharirSCC` object contains the following properties/methods:

  * `bool StronglyConnected(int v, int w)` returns `true` if the vertices `v` and `w` are strongly connected.
  * `int Id(int v)` returns the identifier of the strongly connected component.
  * `int Count` returns the number of strongly connected components.
  * `override string ToString()` returns a string representation of the SCC.

+ The Kosaraju-Sharir algorithm helps to answer questions such as: _Are two given vertices strong connected?_ and _How many strong components does the digraph have?_.

 ### Graph builders